johanna-herrmann/files-crud-documentation/web/docs/permissions.md

 * For a specific directory. \
   Use `$user` placeholder for user directories (Example: `$user/sub` for directory `sub` in user directories)
-* Default: Applicated if the directory does not have a specification
+* Default: Applicated if the directory and all parent directories don't have a specification

 ### User directories
-Each user is assigned to a directory &minus; their user directory. \
+Each user is assigned to a directory. \
 The path is: `<storage_root>/user_<user_id>` \
 Example: `<storage_root>/user_5d79cd2f-91c7-4d9d-93ed-06418ea81ee6`